Kingh66/PoePartTwoSt10167346/README.md

 To compile and run the software, follow these steps:

 •	Ensure that you have the .NET Core SDK installed on your machine.
-•	Clone the GitHub repository: Link to Repository
+•	Clone the GitHub repository: https://github.com/Kingh66/PoePartTwoSt10167346.git
 •	Open a command prompt or terminal and navigate to the project directory.
 •	Run the following command to compile the application: dotnet build